fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 • The United States owes much of its national character to its large and varied population.

-The FSOT is part Jeopardy, part SAT, and part work life.
+The FSOT is part Jeopardy, part SAT, and part LSAT.
 Simple.
 Right?

 Where can you find FSOT practice questions?

 There are several places where you can find FSOT practice tests and questions.
-The majority of them are poor representations of the actual exam.
-However, there are two resources I highly recommend.
+Most of them are poor representations of the actual exam.
+However, I highly recommend two resources.

-First, I recommend you complete the Department of State practice test.
-DoS created the practice test to help you better understand the types of questions and the test format (multiple-choice, timed, and digital format).
+First, I recommend that you complete the Department of State practice test.
+The DoS created the practice test to help you better understand the types of questions and the test format (multiple-choice, timed, and digital).

-It is an excellent introduction to the FSOT, and I highly recommend everybody take the practice test.
-There is a second practice test, but you have to wait six months after you take the first before attempting it.
+It is an excellent introduction to the FSOT, and I highly recommend that everybody take the practice test.
+There is a second practice test, but you must wait six months after taking the first before attempting it.
 So mark your calendar.
-Additionally, the DoS practice test does not include the written essay section.

 Second, FSO Compass.
-Once you’ve completed the introduction that is the Department of State practice test, I highly recommend FSO Compass.
-Compass includes practice tests for every section of the FSOT, including the essay.
-It mimics the functionality of the actual exam (i.e., skip logic of questions, marking for review, etc.), which the DoS practice test does not include.
-But most importantly, there are many more practice tests to practice with right away.
+Once you’ve completed the Department of State practice test, I highly recommend FSO Compass.
+Compass includes practice tests for every section of the FSOT.
+It mimics the functionality of the actual exam (e.g., question skip logic, marking for review), which the DoS practice test does not include.
+But most importantly, there are many more practice tests you can use right away.

-In addition to the practice tests, Compass includes courses to prepare for the application, FSOT, and narratives, the personal narrative challenge, a community of members with monthly meetings, interviews with Officers, and additional resources.
+In addition to the practice tests, Compass includes courses to prepare for the application, FSOT, a community of members with monthly meetings, interviews with Officers, and additional resources.

 Unlike the Department of State website, it is a paid resource.
 However, you gain access to more preparation material and a supportive community.